 If you’re interested in making a birth injury claim, there are some criteria that you need to meet:

-- You must show the healthcare professionals looking after you owed you a duty of care.
+- You must show the medical professionals looking after you owed you a duty of care.
 This is usually straightforward to prove.

 - It’s necessary to prove, with the help of evidence, that they breached that duty of care.